-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about rolling the dice to bring random games back into the light.
 This week, he who lives by the sword, dies by the sword.
 Well, half-right.

-When the first warrior looked at the very first sword, he was heard to muse "One day, there will be a game in which people can pretend to wield these."
-For his prognostication, he was then burned at the stake, obviously.
+When the first warrior looked at the first sword, he was heard to muse, "One day, there will be a game in which people can pretend to wield these."
+For his prognostication, he was then obviously burned at the stake.
 But the words remained, echoing down the years, in the dreams of everyone who heard about the Nintendo Wii before actually playing something like Red Steel, and the Kickstarter of at least and in fact probably no more than one famous science fiction writer with a love of clashing blades and an audience demanding to know why his Metaverse idea turned into Second Life's red light district.

 Then in 1998, one company answered the call.
-But was the PC's first and only mainstream attempt to give conventional controls the chop an inspiring tale of triumph over boring controls... or just an epic flail?
+But was the PC's first and only mainstream attempt to give conventional controls the chop an inspiring tale of triumph... or just an epic flail?

-The Readme file makes for somewhat sad reading.
+Die By the Sword's readme file makes for somewhat sad reading.
 "The VSIM technology is really the future of animation and character control," it declares.
 "Die By The Sword will become a classic and forever known as the game that set the standard."
 Well, not quite.
-"Once you play and become accustomed to the greater control of your character, you will never be able to go back to the old technology that limits your control," it also adds, blissfully unaware that in just a few short years, creators Treyarch would be churning out Call of Duty sequels rather than figuring out more ways to hook your body up to sensors and fully drive interactions.
-Though in fairness, it's not as if anyone else is that much closer to it, with even the most dribble-worthy technology of the moment still focused on technologies like treadmills and VR helmets and even a whole generation and a bit of Wii yet to go beyond the equivalent of swashbuckling sign-language.
+"Once you play and become accustomed to the greater control of your character, you will never be able to go back to the old technology that limits your control," it also adds, blissfully unaware that in just a few short years, creators Treyarch would give up on experiments like this and begin churning out Call of Duty sequels.

 If it sounds cool, it should.
 This was impressive stuff for 1998, and honestly could still be impressive right now, if only as a novelty.
 It just had one teeny-tiny problem.
 "Unplayable" is too strong.
-"As easy to play as a piano covered with razor wire" however is fair, at least beyond comically flailing around and pretending to be in Monty Python And The Holy Grail.
-Even so, Die By The Sword's ambition was enough to win it many friends, to the point that it was one of the first PC exclusive games to be considered for a movie conversion.
-That never happened of course, but some of the script pages do still float around...
+"As easy to play as a piano covered with razor wire" is more fair, at least if you want to go beyond comically flailing around and pretending to be in Monty Python and the Holy Grail.
+Even so, Die By the Sword's ambition was enough to win it many friends, to the point that it was one of the first PC-exclusive games to be considered for a movie conversion.
+That never happened of course, but some of the script pages do still float around.